beardymcjohnface/workshop2022/files/fastq/README.md

 The decompressed folder will be labelled "subsample".

+## Let's learn how to use a text editor nano
+Save a file called filename.txt with the 4 sample names

+Commands to do this,

+    nano filename.txt

+Add sample names

+    SRR1237780
+    SRR1237781
+    SRR1237782
+    SRR1237783

+Save the file Ctrl+O
+Exit file Ctr;l+

-Yay \0/, all done with this tutorial !
+### Yay \0/, all done with this tutorial!